Uterine Sarcoma: Risk Factors

 Radiation therapy to the pelvis.
 Treatment with radiation in this area for another type of cancer puts a woman at higher risk.
 Radiation damages even healthy cells, which may make cancer develop.
 When cancers do occur because of this exposure, it usually happens 5 to 25 years after the radiation treatment.

 Being African American.
 African-American women are at higher risk than other women.
-Doctors don't know why.
+Healthcare providers don't know why.

 Having had retinoblastoma.
 This is a type of eye cancer caused by an abnormal gene.
-It’s linked to a higher risk of uterine sarcoma.
+It’s linked to a higher risk for uterine sarcoma.